 This year Easter in Ireland takes place over from the 20th – 22nd of April.
 Hopefully, a traditional Easter celebration in Ireland will be accompanied by the gorgeous spring weather.

-While you’re celebrating Easter in Ireland we are here to provide you with a guide to everything you should know from traditional Irish celebrations, & events and activities have taken place.
+While you’re celebrating Easter in Ireland we are here to provide you with a guide to everything you should know; from traditional Irish celebrations, events & activities taking place.

 Easter in Ireland – Irish Traditions

-Irish people begin the Easter period on the first day of lent which is usually forty days before Easter Sunday.
-For a lot of Irish people, Easter is a time of fasting or giving up some luxuries such as their favourite food/drinks.
+Irish people begin the Easter period on the first day of lent, usually forty days before Easter Sunday.
+For a lot of Irish people, Easter is a time of fasting or giving up luxuries such as their favourite food/drinks.

 During the 40 days of lent fish is a firm favourite meal that is usually eaten every Friday.
-Mainly Easter in Ireland is a time of reflection, self-disciple and a time to be thankful – to spend time with family.
+Most importantly Easter in Ireland is a time of reflection, self-discipline and a time to be thankful.

 The most important time in lent is the last week which is a fasting period beginning with Palm Sunday, a week before Holy Week.

 A Typical Easter in Ireland

 Many Irish will start to prepare for Easter Sunday a few days before by what would better be known as a “spring cleaning”.
 Some Irish homes will welcome the local priest to their house for a blessing.
 This is an Irish tradition that dates back hundreds of years.